 What are the symptoms of colon health problems?

-Overpopulation of unhealthy bacteria can result in a glut of health problems.
-Constipation, bloating, gas, and cramping are all common symptoms of colon health problems and overpopulation of bacteria or intercellular parasites, while frequent or reoccurring gastrointestinal infections may indicate more serious and chronic colonic parasites.
+Gut bacteria plays a large role in the health of your entire body, including supplying essential nutrients, synthesizing vitamin K, aiding in the digestion of cellulose, and promoting angiogenesis and enteric nerve function.
+Because of this, overpopulation of unhealthy bacteria can result in a glut of health problems.
+Constipation, bloating, gas, and cramping are all common symptoms of colon health problems and overpopulation of bacteria or intercellular parasites, while frequent or reoccurring gastrointestinal infections may indicate more serious colonic parasites or chronic disease.

 What effects do colon health problems have on my overall health and longevity?

 Microbial overpopulation can cause a large range of serious and damaging health problems.
 Systemic toxins, generated by the harmful bacteria, can reduce nutrient absorption and even cause serious infections if your immune system has occasional or permanent weakness.
 Overpopulation of these unhealthy and parasitic bacteria in the colon can even cause structural damage to the layer of mucus coating the colon, which can lead to an abundance of problems such as accumulating waste in the colon, autoimmune diseases, food allergies, and leaky gut syndrome.

 The toxic waste created by the many unhealthy bacteria in your colon then compounds the problems, especially when the colonic barrier (the mucus and bacterial membrane coating the inside of the colon) is eroded.
 Chemical sensitivity, fibromyalgia, irritable bowel, and Crohn's disease are all serious, long-term health concerns that can arise from continued unhealthy bacteria overpopulation in the colon.

 Protect your colon health and your overall health with a regular schedule of colon cleansing.